Faster,

 centrifugal force on the blade, Fcc designates the centrifugal

-the moment produced by the traction force Ft it is necessary to
+for the moment produced by the traction force Ft it is necessary

-create a moment that balances it, and this is achieved by axially
+to create a moment that balances it, and this is achieved by

-offsetting the counterweight 3, as shown in FIG. 8, along the axis
+axially offsetting the counterweight 3, as shown in FIG. 8,

-of the shaft 1, whereas in order to compensate for the resisting
+along the axis of the shaft 1, whereas in order to compensate

-force of the blade, as shown in FIG. 9, an axial offset is
+for the resisting force of the blade, as shown in FIG. 9, an

-produced through an angular displacement of the counterweight 3 on
+axial offset is produced through an angular displacement of the

-the plane that it traces by rotating; in this manner, the
+counterweight 3 on the plane that it traces by rotating; in this

-counterweight is displaced, albeit slightly, from a position that
+manner, the counterweight is displaced, albeit slightly, from a

-a counterweight 3 having a fixed axial offset, said solution being
+with a counterweight 3 having a fixed axial offset, said

 However, even if operation occurs at a constant rotation rate,